About the course

 The DPhil in Philosophy's primary aim is to prepare students for an academic career in philosophy.
 Most DPhil graduates do indeed secure academic posts, as witnessed by the faculty's placement record.

 The faculty provides a placement scheme to help students seeking jobs within philosophy.
 Users of the placement scheme may ask their referees to send reference letters directly to the faculty where they will be held on file and sent out to universities or other academic institutions at the student’s request.
-The placement scheme is available to alumni until they have secured a tenured post.
+The placement scheme is normally available to alumni until they have secured a tenured post.

 The faculty's Placement Officer helps job applicants with the preparation of their CVs, provides advice about the presentation of material in an application dossier, and arranges practice interviews.
-The Placement Officer also holds a yearly placement seminar, compulsory to those wishing to make use of the placement scheme, where students give talks based on material they propose to use in their writing samples or job talks, with an opportunity for comment and discussion.
-Each December, it is intended that the Placement Officer attends the Eastern Division meeting of the American Philosophical Association to support candidates who have interviews there.
+The Placement Officer also holds a yearly introductory placement seminar, compulsory to those wishing to make use of the placement scheme.
+Also, students are invited to give talks based on material they propose to use in their writing samples or job talks, with an opportunity for comment and discussion.

 The faculty also runs an email mailing list for members of the placement scheme, which will be used to pass on job tips and news of vacancies.